andrewhessler/paint-by-algo/THOUGHTS.md

 Use `E` and `R` to change between `BuildingState`, `End` and `Wall`, emit `TerrainEvent`s instead of `WallEvent`s.

 `Tile` is in charge of modifying attributes, `TileAnimation` is in charge of modifying visuals -- loosely...

+Okay, it's basically all following the rules, but following the rules feels like microservices.
+Anyway, moving `End` working, can also remove the `End`.
+Now to remove the default `Wall`s!